June - last edited June by crinrict

 Which language are you playing the game in?
 English

 What expansions, game packs, and stuff packs do you have installed?
-Seasons, Parenthood, Laundry Day Stuff
+Up to and including Tiny Living

 Have you installed any customization with the game, e.g. Custom Content or Mods?
-Never used.
+Not now.
+I've removed them.

 Did this issue appear after a specific patch or change you made to your system?
-No
+Yes

 June - last edited June